theclayton/the-archive-vue-spring/README.md

 Check it out by [visiting the live site here](https://archive-vue.flaresoftware.com/).

 This repository contains the front end source for the Archive Vue.
-I develped it using Vue 2 along with Vuetify, Vue router, and Vuex.
+I developed it using Vue 2 along with Vuetify, Vue router, and Vuex.
 It is designed with a beautiful dark theme, including skeleton loaders, graphical charts created with D3, and modern UI components.